About the Checklist

 - Use your NetID and password (which may still be your temporary password) to log in to your e-mail for the first time.
 You can access your e-mail and other Google Suite services at http://apps.georgetown.edu.

-- Explore other IT services you may use here.
+- Explore other student technology resources you may use while you are enrolled.

 - Check your e-mail regularly.
 Information about registration, orientation, and more will come to this e-mail address.